standardebooks/tools/README.md

 Replace words that may be archaically compounded with a dash to a more modern spelling.
 For example, replace "ash-tray" with "ashtray".

-##pre-commit
+##prepare-release

-A useful script to put in .git/hooks that will automatically update content.opf and colophon.xhtml with word count and timestamp information.
+Calculate the ebook's word count, and update content.opf and colophon.xhtml with release and modified timestamps.

 ##split-file